To set best practices while advocating for the welfare of producers toward a sustainable and equitable documentary industry.

 Partake in DPA Mentorship program (in the works)

 Access DPA Speaking Series (in the works)

-Producers who have produced or co-produced a minimum of one feature-length documentary or broadcast documentary series, with a primary credit of producer or co-producer, and are actively engaged in documentary production.
+Producers who have produced or co-produced a minimum of two feature-length documentary or broadcast documentary series, with a primary credit of producer, and are actively engaged in documentary production.

 Emerging producers who are actively engaged in documentary production and aspire to a documentary producer career but do not meet the above criteria.
 A short description is required regarding why you would like to join the DPA, what projects you are currently working on, and what issues you would like to engage in once you are a member.